racker/python-dcs/README.md

 4. data center (directory: datacenters/)
 5. purpose (directory: purposes/)

-Only attribute which is treated specially is `run_list`.
+An attribute which is treated specially is `run_list`.
 This attribute needs to be a list and when merging multiple files with this attributes, lists are concatenated together.
 For an example, see the "Example" section bellow.

+Another directory which is special is `nodes-info` directory.
+This directory contains JSON files which contain server information (e.g. information obtained by `ohai` / `facter`).
+File names in this directory must match the server name.
+Attributes from this file are stored in the `info` attribute in the generated JSON file.

-Attributes are inferred from the node name which means the name needs to be in the following format:
+Main attributes are inferred from the node name which means the name needs to be in the following format:

 `^(?P<datacenter>\w+)(?P<datacenter_number>\d+)-(?P<product>\w+)-(?P<environment>\w+)-(?P<purpose>\w+)(?P<purpose_number>\d+)(\..*){0,1}$`